If you’ve clicked on this link curious about God, you’re not alone.

 On Tuesday evenings, a series of pre-recorded lectures on the theme ‘Excited by…’ This year our speakers will deliver recorded lectures to be hosted on Facebook and YouTube followed by an opportunity for Questions and Answers on Zoom at 9pm.
 Full details here.

 On Thursday evenings, “Woven”, a six week course (starting Thursday 18th February).
-As people of faith we know that our story and God’s story are woven together, not
+As people of faith we know that our story and God’s story are woven together, not because we wish it to be so but because God is interested in the smallest detail of our lives.
+During the course we will reflect on our personal relationship with God and on every Christian’s responsibility to engage with the world as it is.
+Joining details here.

 For further details contact the secretary, churchestogetherincrowthorne@gmail.com